rxfe-a/scp-ui/README.md

 # SCP-UI (Secure Copy Protocol UI)
 A simple UI Helper that makes it easier to use and understand the SCP protocol
-<i>yes ik better alternatives exist but sometimes doing things the jank way is fun</i>
 > [!WARNING]
 > This repo is still in development and also a W.I.P so please be cautious while using this project

 > [!NOTE]
-> This has only been tested on python builds on MacOS versions any other platform is currently unstable
+> This has only been tested on python on MacOS versions any other platform is currently unstable untill further notice

 ## ( 1 ) Compiling with python
 - Make sure that you have the latest version of <b><a href="https://www.python.org/downloads/"> Python/Python3 </a></b> Installed onto your system path